plasticb0x/PowershellStoof/Readme.md

 A collection of various useful powershell scripts to be used for the good of mankind.
 Srsly.
 Not for use in anything bad.

-## PS-FSBang v0.1
+## PS-FSBang v0.2

-Tries to recursively pull back all the file paths from a defined starting directory.
-Takes around ~28 seconds to return 360,000+ file paths on test machine.
-Great for feeding into other scripts...
-File Parsing anyone?
+With a provided list of servers, will iterate through all visible, non-default file network shares and pull back all the accessible filepaths therein.

 ## PS-StringThing v0.0 - In Progress